sachin-v-k/Sachin-K/workhistory/mobeewave.md

 ## Project: Tech Publication Standards
 * Created a style guide; a usage guide; and a glossary.
 * Built Word, Confluence, and Scroll PDF Converter templates.
-* Created internal editing and writing processes; and editing guidelines
+* Created internal editing and writing processes; and editing guidelines.
 * Worked with the JIRA team to implement a documentation workflow.

 ## Project: Misc